m-sarabi/m-sarabi.github.io/README.md

 ## Intro
-For now, this is a training and testing ground for my web development
+For now, this is a training and testing ground for my web development learning